forwinder15/learndiesels/content/posts/2019-05-03--the-tool-guide-for-new-diesel-mechanics/index.md

 Most companies allow this time in a work order or give you a few minutes after each day to do this.

 Cleaning your tools helps them last longer and a more pleasant experience the next time you need to use them.
 Also, this practice ensures that you have all your tools.
 While you are cleaning, you may notice that you don't have a tool you used on the last job and locate it.
 That is why I suggest **cleaning up your tools as a part of each job.** That way, you can keep up with your tools and make sure you haven't left a tool on a vehicle or piece of equipment.
-[This hand tool cleaner is pretty sweet](https://amzn.to/32flPTI).

 Oiling your tools can also give them more life, especially in air tools.
 Make sure you use a good air tool oil each time you use your impacts, die grinders, etc., to have them work for a good amount of time.
 You want to get your use for what you spend and enjoy the full power they have from new to old.